Carpet-DeFi/carpet-defi-docs/docs/eli5.md

 The new $CARPET price is `1000 + 95 / 1000 + 80 = 1.014`. $CARPET price goes up 1.4%, wow!

-That's the exact same with sells.
-Simply use a subtraction instead of a division.
+That's the same with sells (just, instead of minting 80% of it, burn 100% of it).
+Simply use a subtraction instead of an addition.

 ### Transaction Tax